HL7/cds-hooks-hl7-site/README.md

 Anytime you make a change to the content within the site, your browser should automatically refresh to show your changes in real-time.

-## Contributing
+## Publishing

-We encourage and welcome any contributions to this project.

-If you want to report an issue or enhancement, please make sure to browse our [existing issues](https://github.com/cds-hooks/hl7-site/issues) before logging new issues.

-In support of a healthy and inclusive community, we use and enforce a [code of conduct](./CODE_OF_CONDUCT.md) for all members of our community.
-Our code of conduct is adapted from the [Contributor Covenant](http://contributor-covenant.org/).
+This repository supports the publication and management of the HL7 CDS Hooks site, sourced from the content in the cds-hooks community site.
+The retrieve-canonical-content script copies the latest content from the cds-hooks community repository to this repository for publication.

 ## Adding Release or Ballot Content

-1. Update the `.gitignore` file to include the new release/ballot directory
+1. Create the new release/ballot directory
-2. Update the `retrieve-canonical-content.sh` file to retrieve the new release/ballot
+2. Copy the release/ballot content from the canonical source: https://raw.githubusercontent.com/cds-hooks/docs/master/docs/specification/current.md
 3. Update the `mkdocs.yml` file to include the new release/ballot directory in the `nav:` section
 4. Update the `docs\index.md` file to include information on the release
 5. If this is a ballot addition, update the `docs\ballots\index.md` file to include information on the ballot

+## Adding Hook Definition Content

+Hooks are built and published as separate specifications to support the evolution of hooks independent of the evolution of the CDS Hooks specification.
+Hooks are published in folders underneath the `hooks` directory, with folder names corresponding to the name of the hook, and sub-folders for balloted and released content.
+To add or update a hook:

+1. Create the new hook release/ballot directory (e.g. `hooks\patient-view`)
+2. Copy the new hook release/ballot content from the canonical source: (e.g. https://raw.githubusercontent.com/cds-hooks/docs/master/docs/hooks/patient-view.md)
+3. Update the `mkdocs.yml` file to include the new hook release/ballot directory in the `Hooks:` section of the `nav:` block
+4. Add a `history\history.md` file to the hook folder, or update it if it is already present

 ## License